DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Experiments

 Table \ref{tab_2} presents the normalized scores of different methods.
 The reported scores are the normalized scores of the learned policies during the last 5 iterations, averaged over 5 random seeds.
-The results for the model-based methods are obtained from the original papers \cite{ref16,ref17,ref20,ref34}, while the results for the model-free methods are obtained from article \cite{ref30,ref31}.
-The table shows that the DOMAIN method achieves the best performance in three out of the nine datasets, comparable results in three out of the remaining six settings, and slight poor performance in the three medium settings.
-Overall, compared to other RL algorithms, the DOMAIN algorithm achieves the best average performance across multiple datasets.
+The results for all methods are obtained from the original papers. \tx{Due to the differences between datasets under different tasks, RL methods hardly perform well on all datasets.
+This table shows that our method DOMAIN performs poorly on the ``Medium'' dataset, ARMOR \cite{ref34} performs poorly on the ``Medium-replay'' dataset, and RAMBO \cite{ref20} performs poorly on the ``Medium-expert'' dataset.} This table also indicates that the DOMAIN method achieves the best performance in three out of the nine datasets, and comparable results in three out of the remaining six settings. and a slightly poor performance in the three medium settings.
+Overall, DOMAIN can achieve better average performance across multiple datasets.
 Corresponding learning curves are shown in Fig. \ref{fig7}.

-\textbf{Results on tasks that require generalization.} To answer question \hyperref[ques:2]{2}, similar to \cite{ref17}, the halfcheetah-jump environment constructed by \cite{ref15} is introduced, which requires the agent to solve a task different from the behavioral policy.
-In the original halfcheetah environment, the objective is to maximize the robot's running speed, with the reward defined as $r(s, a)=\max \left\{v_{x}, 3\right\}-0.1\|a\|_{2}^{2}$, where $v_{x}$ denotes the robot's velocity along the $x$-axis.
-In the halfcheetah-jump environment, the goal is to make the robot jump as high as possible, and the states of jumping highly are rarely seen in offline states.
-The rewards in the offline dataset are redefined as $r(s, a)=\max \left\{v_{x}, 3\right\}-0.1\|a\|_{2}^{2}+15(z-$ init $z)$, where $z$ represents the robot's position along the $z$-axis and init$z$ denotes the initial position along the $z$-axis.

-The datasets used in both cases are collected by training the SAC algorithm for 1 million steps and are similar to the ``Medium-expert'' dataset in D4RL.
-Therefore, this dataset serves as the foundation dataset, and the rewards are appropriately modified to obtain the final dataset for training.
-Table \ref{tab:3} presents the normalized scores of different algorithms in the halfcheetah-jump environment.
-The results for model-based algorithms are sourced from the work of \cite{ref17}, while the results for model-free algorithms are obtained from \cite{ref15}.
-It can be observed that the DOMAIN algorithm performs the best, demonstrating stronger generalization capabilities and robustness.
+\tx{The reason why DOMAIN performs poorly in ``Medium'' dataset is that the distribution of medium is narrower than that of medium-replay and medium-expert.
+Then, the model data generated by the environment model trained based on the dataset is also narrow, and the trained discriminator hardly distinguishes model data from the offline dataset.
+As a result, the adaptive sampling distribution $\omega(s,a)$ is inaccurate, which reduces the final agent performance.
+Moreover, Table \ref{tab_2} shows that the performance of the ``Medium-expert'' dataset in three tasks is almost always superior to that of ``Medium'' and ``Medium-replay'' datasets for any algorithms.
+The difference between ``Medium'' and ``Medium-replay'' is that ``Medium-replay'' contains more data at different levels, which can facilitate agent exploration.
+However, the algorithm may not necessarily perform better than ``Medium'' under ``Medium-replay'' for different tasks.
+This mainly depends on the adaptability of the algorithm itself to diverse data and the coverage of the data.}